JunekCZ/occamy-gatsby-source-cockpit/readme.md

 #### Images and galleries

-Image and gallery fields nested within a collection or singleton will be downloaded and will get one or more file(s) node(s) attached under the `value` attribute like this:
+Image and gallery fields nested within a collection or tree will be downloaded and will get one or more file(s) node(s) attached under the `value` attribute like this:

 (You can then access the child(ren) node(s) a plugin like `gatsby-transformer-sharp` would create.)